Stressed? How To Deal With Unexpected Stress | And 5 Easy Self-Care Tips To Relax.

 Phew, that was some heavy stuff!
 Let’s take a look now at some ways we can care for ourselves and help to bring the stress levels down and hopefully feel a little better.
 In stressful times it's easy to forget to take care of ourselves, yet it's one of the most important things we can do to get through it.

 1. Take a bath.
 If you can, make it a luxurious bath.
-Bring out the Epsom salts, relaxing bath, candles, and a glass of wine or cup of hot tea.
+Bring out the magnesium flakes, candles, and a glass of wine or cup of hot tea.
 Turn down the lights, turn on some music.
 Take more deep breathes in through your nose and out through your mouth.
 When we're stressed we tend to take quick, short, shallow breaths so bring that oxygen back into your body as you sink into the hot water and let the heat relax your muscles and comfort you.

 2. Eat the ice cream, pizza, cake, mac 'n cheese.
 I'm a huge promoter of eating whole, organic, non-processed, low-sugar foods daily.
 But when your body is faced with more extreme stress it can create an intense desire for comfort food.
 Instead of creating even more stress by fighting the intense craving only to end up giving in and pounding an entire pizza and then feeling even worse over the guilt and what you now perceive as low willpower, just eat the cake.
 However, do not mindlessly eat the cake.
 Your body is trying to work for you.
 It's trying to help you relax by creating something tangible for you to reach for that it knows will give you a bit of pleasure and lower the stress.
 So think about your favorite comfort food, what you are craving the most at that moment, and go get it.
 Do not eat it in a rush.
 Sit down, eat slowly, and really relish every bite guilt-free.
 You'll be saving yourself extra stress and at the end of the day probably some calories as well because you'll be less likely to 'give in' and mindlessly binge.